 In any case, here’s what I read for school.
 These books are for my technical entrepreneurship class.

 My professor claims that The Lean Startup was a real game-changer several years ago.
 I can tell it was, because a lot of the principles mentioned in this book are things that are being actively practiced in the industry, at least in the companies I’ve worked for.
 Things like A/B testing and MVPs that seem like very reasonable things were surprisingly not very ubiquitous some years ago.

 The main thing I didn’t like about this book was how disorganized it was.
 I think there was an attempt to organize the book into sections, but it didn’t work, because a whole lot of the things mentioned in the first few chapters were incessantly repeated throughout the entire book.
 Not only were the concepts repeated across chapters, but the author has one of those high-school essayist syndrome where they try to repeat the thesis ten times in a paragraph.
 It just gets very redundant.
 Don’t get me wrong, the ideas are extremely helpful and important.
 I just did not like the way they were written.

 The coolest thing about this book is its format.
 I ended up buying a physical copy, and I would recommend to anyone who wants to read this book to also buy a physical copy.
 Its strengths are really in how the message is conveyed.
 The design is spectacular, very sleek and almost magazine-like.

-The most important parts of this book is the first quarter.
+The most important parts of this book is in the first quarter.
 After you finish reading the different sections of a business model and the different types of business models in existence, the content gets a little uninteresting after that.
 The chapters on storytelling and visualization were pretty much common-sense.
-And you can tell that they’re common-sense, because there were basically around three main ideas surrounding them that was repeated over and over again throughout the pages.
+And you can tell that they’re common-sense, because there were basically three main ideas surrounding them that were repeated over and over again throughout the pages.

 Well, here’s to hoping I’ll get more interesting things to read this month.